 Five Tips for Easy Fall Coffee Table Decorating

-#1: A Base: What do you decorate a coffee table with?
+#1: Base: What do you decorate a coffee table with?

-One coffee table decorating essential, no matter the season, is a base.
-Whether you use a tray, basket, bowl, crate, old bread board, your fall coffee table decorating will be so much easier with this constraint.
+First things first.
+One coffee table or dining table decorating essential, no matter the season, is a base.
+Whether you use a large tray, basket, bowl, crate, old bread board, your fall coffee table arrangement will be so much easier with this constraint.
+Choosing the base is a great way to get started with styling your coffee table or even a dining table!
+It is the first step in creating a living room focal point.

-You can choose how rustic or elegant, how modern or traditional, or how old or new your base (aka, frame) will be.
+You can choose how rustic or elegant, how modern or traditional, or how old or new your base (aka, frame or focal point) will be.
 Actually, it sets the tone for the entire look of your coffee table decor.
 You will want to invest in a piece that you really love and can use year-round for simple and easy coffee table vignette refreshes.
+First of all, make sure you consider your coffee table design when choosing accent pieces.
+Of course, this is all up to your personal style!

 Here are a few pieces in varying styles that I recommend: